Chirag-Jani/election-server/README.md

 - validation remaining
 - middlewares remaining for election endpoints
 - winner declaration (shold be done automatically)
-- status update of election
 - can add start and end date/time (optional)

 ---

 Bugs/Remaining Updates:

-- change election status (think over it some more)
+- change election status (think over it some more as it is unconditional at the moment - make it conditional)
 - don't let update election info or anything (adding/removing candidates) once started the election
 - only let them vote if they have signed up and logged in (auth token will do the work probably)